HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/DeployRobots.md

-# How to add a robots.txt in DX containers environments
+# How to add a robots.txt in DX container environments

 ## Applies to